Michiel-VandeVelde/Thesis/content/sota.md

 ## Related Work
 {:#sota}

+In this section we cover the related work around parsers,
+<span class="comment" data-author="RT">Remove the rest of this sentence?
+I don't understand it.
+Or maybe just remove this sentence completely, and start with the next.</span>
-In this section we cover the related work, while the next one provides a detailed motivation that might shed light on why some things are deemed to be related.
+while the next one provides a detailed motivation that might shed light on why some things are deemed to be related.
-We start by looking into the related work covering parsers/compilers from a theoretical perspective, afterward we list some existing parsers for SPARQL and other query languages.
+We start by looking into the related work covering parsers and compilers from a theoretical perspective, afterward we list the most relevant existing parsers for SPARQL and other query languages.
 After covering the parsing itself, we take a look at common AST structures, specifically when the AST needs to support round tripping.

 ### Parsers